 Years 3 and 4 have their own distinct area in the Main School.
 With bright and airy classrooms situated next to each other, these two year groups often work closely together in the topics they are studying.

 Mrs Faye Burley is the Years 3 and 4 Lead Teacher.
-She teaches Year 3, along with Mr Thomas Markham.
-Year 4 is taught by Mrs Claire Maher.
+She teaches Year 4, along with Mrs Louise McCue.
+Year 4 is taught by Mrs Erika Scattergood.